wazuh/wazuh-documentation/source/ossec_docker.rst

    $ uname -r
    3.10.0-229.el7.x86_64

-.. note:: This Docker containers are based on "xetus-oss" dockerfiles, which can be found at `https://github.com/xetus-oss/docker-ossec-server <https://github.com/xetus-oss/docker-ossec-server>`_.
+.. note:: These Docker containers are based on "xetus-oss" dockerfiles, which can be found at `https://github.com/xetus-oss/docker-ossec-server <https://github.com/xetus-oss/docker-ossec-server>`_.
 We created our own fork, which we test and maintain.
 Thank you Terence Kent for your contribution to the community.

 Docker installation on CentOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^